Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/course_work/andres/Extended-Huckel-Theory/README.md

 [Go back to TOC](../../../README.md)

-This tutorial demonstrates how to perform extended Huckel theory (EHT) calculations built-in in Libra In addition, it covers the visualization of produced MOs (.cube files), computing and visualizing pDOSs
+This folder contains the files required to carry out the complete extended Huckel theory for both organic complexes ir-ch3h4n3, and Ir-ppy-3, only require open and run the jupyter-notebooks.